odino/odino.github.com/source/_posts/2018-04-02-this-is-how-a-dumb-hashtable-works.markdown

 }
 ```

-This function uses an array of ten elements to store values, meaning that elements
+This function uses an array of 10 elements to store values, meaning that elements
 are likely to be replaced -- a nasty bug in our `DumbMap`:

 ``` js